 for a partially typed symbol.

-Ctrl+Space, SourceBoost IDE than scans its symbol browse database and displays a
+Ctrl+Space.
+SourceBoost IDE will then scan its symbol browse database and display a

 list of symbols that match a partially typed symbol.

-If a function with an existing prototype in a header file is being edited a tooltip will show this function prototype with the highlighted current parameter:
+If a function with an existing prototype in a header file is being edited, a tooltip will show this function prototype with the current parameter highlighted :

-When caret is positioned right before a brace this brace pair gets highlited.
+When the caret is positioned right before a brace, this brace pair gets highlighted.
 Pressing Ctrl+] moves the caret to the matching brace.

-If one of the source/header file pair is edited the right click menu will show the item Swap source/header to open this file pair.
+If one of the source/header file pairs is edited, the right click menu will show the item Swap source/header to open this file pair.

-Folding allows to collaps portions of code to improve overall code readability.
-The pictire shows the rc232.c sample code with all functions except printf collapsed.
+The Folding command collapses portions of the code to improve overall readability.
+The picture shows the rc232.c sample code with all functions except printf collapsed.
 Folding can be enabled or disabled in the Editor Settings dialog.

 The right click menu of the source window contains many useful items that make your life easier:

-language file needs to be assembled into data (usually this is a .HEX file) that can be programmed into a target.
-Because
+to be assembled into data (usually this is a .HEX file) that can be programmed into a target.

 PICC Lite compiler from